Henry Francis Blanford

 Henry Francis Blanford (sometimes spelt Blandford) (3 June 1834 – 23 January 1893) was a British meteorologist and palaeontologist who worked in India.
 He was a younger brother of the naturalist William Thomas Blanford, both of whom joined the Geological Survey of India in 1855.
 Henry was the first official meteorologist in India, appointed as Imperial Meteorological Reporter in 1875.

-Henry was born at 27 Bouverie street, Whitefriars, London where his father ran a workshop for gilt mouldings.
+Blanford was born at 27 Bouverie street, Whitefriars, London where his father ran a workshop for gilt mouldings.
 His early schooling was at Brighton and Brussels.
 For a while he studied design at Somerset House and Marlborough House before joining the Royal School of Mines, South Kensington in 1851 and studied under Henry De la Beche, Warington Wilkinson Smyth and John Percy.
 He was the recipient of a scholarship from the Duke of Cornwall.
 He then studied for a year at the Bergakademie Freiberg (Mining Academy of Freiberg).

-Henry and his brother William joined the Geological Survey of India in 1855 and his first work was to study the coal deposits of Talcher, Orissa (now Odisha).
+Blanford and his brother William joined the Geological Survey of India in 1855 and his first work was to study the coal deposits of Talcher, Orissa (now Odisha).
 At Talcher he found evidence for the effect of ice in the formation of a boulder bed.
 From 1856 he was a curator of the Museum of Geology at Calcutta.
 He was also a delivering lectures at the Presidency College in Calcutta on geology during winters.
 In 1857 he went to study Cretaceous beds in Tiruchinapalli and near Pondicherry.
 In 1861, poor health forced him to resign and leave for Europe.
 He returned the next year to join as a professor of physics and chemistry at the Presidency College, a position that he kept till 1872.